Azure/azure-support-scripts/VMRecovery/ResourceManager/README.md

 If VM in Azure does not boot.
 Typically in this scenario VM screenshot from [boot diagnostics](https://azure.microsoft.com/en-us/blog/boot-diagnostics-for-virtual-machines-v2/) does not show login screen but a boot issue.

-## Execution guidance
+## Usage
 ### PowerShell - Cloud Shell
 1. Launch PowerShell in Azure Cloud Shell

    <a href="https://shell.azure.com/powershell" target="_blank"><img border="0" alt="Launch Cloud Shell" src="https://shell.azure.com/images/launchcloudshell@2x.png"></a>

+2. If it is your first time connecting to Azure Cloud Shell, select **`PowerShell (Windows)`** when you see **`Welcome to Azure Cloud Shell`**.

+3. If you then see **`You have no storage mounted`**, select the subscription where the VM you are troubleshooting resides, then select **`Create storage`**.

-2. From the **`PS Azure:\>`** prompt type **`cd C:\`** then **`<ENTER>`**.
+4. From the **`PS Azure:\>`** prompt type **`cd C:\`** then **`<ENTER>`**.

-3. Run the following command to download the scripts.
+5. Run the following command to download the scripts.
 Git is preinstalled in Cloud Shell.
 You do not need to install it separately.
 ```PowerShell
 git clone https://github.com/Azure/azure-support-scripts c:\azure-support-scripts
 ```
-4. Switch into the folder by running:
+6. Switch into the folder by running:
 ```PowerShell
 cd C:\azure-support-scripts\VMRecovery\ResourceManager
 ```
-5. Run the following command to attach the OS disk of the problem VM to a rescue VM:
+7. Run the following command to attach the OS disk of the problem VM to a rescue VM:
 ```PowerShell
 .\New-AzureRMRescueVM.ps1 -ResourceGroup <ResourceGroup> -VmName <vmName> -SubID <subscriptionId>
 ```
 To double-check the resource group name and VM name, you can run **`Get-AzureRmVM`**.
 To double-check the subscription ID you can run **`Get-AzureRmSubscription`**.

-6. When it completes, it will return the command to use later to restore the problem VM.
+8. When it completes, it will return the command to use later to restore the problem VM.

-7. Connect to the rescue VM and resolve the issue with the OS disk of the problem VM.
+9. Connect to the rescue VM and resolve the issue with the OS disk of the problem VM.

-8. Run Restore-AzureRMOriginalVM.ps1 with the syntax shown in the output from New-AzureRMRescueVM.ps1
+10. Run Restore-AzureRMOriginalVM.ps1 with the syntax shown in the output from New-AzureRMRescueVM.ps1

 ### PowerShell - Local
 - The script must be executed in two phases